GabeScott/standard-works-vault/General Conference/1999 October - Welcome to Conference.md

 Going hand in hand with this increased temple activity is an increase in our family history work.
 The computer in its various ramifications is accelerating the work, and people are taking advantage of the new techniques being offered to them.
 How can one escape the conclusion that the Lord is in all of this?
 As computer facilities improve, the number of temples grows to accommodate the accelerated family history work.

 Hundreds and hundreds of thousands of nonmembers have attended the open houses associated with these new temples.
 They have done so with reverence and respect.
-In many cases, the temples are, without question, the finest buildings in the cities in which they are located.
+In many cases the temples are, without question, the finest buildings in the cities in which they are located.
 People marvel at their beauty.
 But among many things, they are most impressed with pictures of the Savior they see in these holy houses.
 They will no longer regard us as a non-Christian people.
 They must know that the central figure in all of our worship is the Lord Jesus Christ.

 This building of so many temples has been and is a tremendous undertaking.
 You cannot believe what is involved in it unless you are closely associated with the process.
 Every one of these buildings, large or small, is constructed in the best manner of which we know, using the very best of materials.
 Their cost is much more than that of a chapel.
 This is because they are built to higher standards.
 I express appreciation to the very many dedicated men and women who are working on this tremendous project.